microsoft/OMS-docker/docs/attach-monitoring-tags.md

 ## Attach tags using Azure CLI

-- Run the below bash script to attach the log analytics workspace resourceId tags and clusterName tags to K8s master nodes or vmsses
+- Run the below bash script to attach required monitoring onboarding tags such as log analytics workspace resource id and clusterName tags to K8s master nodes or vmsses

 ``` sh